 Although pre-med academic tracks are notorious for leaving little time to yourself, your brain cannot handle being under duress day in and day out.
 By forcing yourself to study or retain information every chance you get, you’re at a higher risk of burnout.

-Ensure that you’re fuelling your body with the right nutrients by eating a healthy diet and getting enough sleep.
-It's also important to incorporate exercise and move your body for a healthy mind and body.
+Ensure that you’re fueling your body with the right nutrients by eating a healthy diet and getting enough sleep.
+It's also important to incorporate exercise into your daily rhythms for a healthy mind and body.
 This will act as a great stress reliever and offer your brain a way to reset.

-A large component of being a pre-med student is juggling your academic requirements, like homework, projects, labs, and classes, with any other responsibilities you may have.
-The best way to navigate this is to stay organized by planning your day.
-You can keep track of your time with a planner, phone, or computer.
+A large component of being a successful pre-med student is juggling your academic requirements, like homework, projects, labs, and classes, with any other responsibilities you may have.

 By planning your day, you're giving yourself designated time blocks to tackle all your tasks so that you don't have to cram everything in one night.
 Ensure you plan for study breaks when you can - they are the perfect opportunity to take a break!